amostowyj/sse-tech-task/CANDIDATE_NOTES.md

 - The API uses basic auth -  unencrypted (base64 encoded) user IDs and passwords are being sent in the request headers of every user request

 _There are several inherent and well-understood problems with using basic auth these days (like brute force attacks) and there are good alternatives available, like OAuth and JWT.
-I won't attempt to list them all here, but obviously implementing more robost authentication would be a good first step to improving the API._
+I won't attempt to list them all here, but obviously implementing more robust authentication would be a good first step to improving the API._

-- There are no authorisation checks
+- There are no authorisation checks - the lack of complex authentication and non-existant authorisation checks allows for easy farming of user data from this API

 _Once authenticated, the system should check if the user is allowed to access the data they're requesting (authorisation).
 Currently there is no relationship between the authenticated user id (passed in the auth header) and the user id in the request, so any user can currently view the details and messages of any other user - when authenticated as Anya I shouldn't be able to access Jon's personal details or messages (or vice versa)._

-_The lack of complex authentication and non-existant authorisation checks allows for easy farming of user data from this API._

 - User IDs, usernames, passwords and email addresses (PII data) are all stored as plain text in the users database table.
 This is both a security risk for the API and a potential PII breach for our users.
 Message bodies are also stored as plain text, and could possibly hold sensitive/private data.